The Product Compass

 • Resumes exactly where it left off after a crash or reboot

-• Logs lessons and gets smarter across jobs
+• Logs lessons and gets smarter across sessions (not supported in Cowork yet)

-This is the execution contract that makes Claude Desktop feel like Cowork on Windows 👇
+This is the execution contract that makes Claude Desktop feel like Cowork on Windows + an agent that can truly learn 👇

 Keep reading with a 7-day free trial